National food of India – Can you guess?

 There are various versions of Dal Khichdi.
 However, the main ingredients are rice and lentils (dal).
 The mixture is slowly cooked with Onion, Tomatoes, spices, vegetables, and herbs and is ready to eat within 30 min.

 It is served with pickle and papad.
-It’s a quick and simple recipe prepared in almost all households in India.
+It’s a quick and straightforward recipe prepared in almost all households in India.
 This is mainly a vegetarian dish and is relished when served hot.
-This is a food that can even be given to infants and aged as it is very soft to eat and easy to digest.
+This food can even be given to infants and aged as it is very soft and easy to digest.

 Other than Dal Khichdi, you will find many different types of this preparation, which changes in various parts of India.
 Here are some honorable mentions.